EtokonE/CycleGAN-keras/README.md

 ## Pretrained model

-* You can download pretrained generator use:
+* You can download pre-trained generator use:
 ```bash
 ./bin/load_model.sh
 ```